kikikikikat/webgl-everyday/readme.md

-## Iris in Motion
+## WebGL Everyday
 A dump ground of my webGL creations.
-Behold, "I wasn’t meant for reality, but life came and found me.”
+Trying to make a demo every day.
+Inspired by [Beeple's Everydays](http://beeple-crap.com/everydays.php).